barryclark/jekyll-now/_posts/lgl-guide.md

 protein3 protein4
 protein2 protein5
 ```
 Then choose a trait, and create a connections.colors file.
-I generally select the first two columns, and a trait to color by, then use sed to replace the trait values with the RGB value I want to color a connection by.
+I generally select the first two columns, and a trait to color by, then just use sed to replace the trait values with the RGB value I want to color type connection by.

 In this file, I want to color all connections predicted with the algorithm hmmscan red, and all connections found with blastp blue.
 ```
-$ awk '{print $1, $2, $3} homology.txt  | awk '{if(NR>1)print}' >  homology.ncol.tmp
+$ awk '{print $1, $2, $3} homology.txt  | awk '{if(NR>1)print}' >  homology_alg.colors.tmp
-$ sed -i 's/hmmer/1 0 0/g' homology.ncol.tmp
+$ sed -i 's/hmmer/1 0 0/g' homology_algcolors.tmp
-$ sed 's/blastp/0 0 1/g' homology.ncol.tmp > homology_algorithm.connection.colors
+$ sed 's/blastp/0 0 1/g' homology_alg.colors.tmp > homology_algorithm.connection.colors
 $ cat homology_algorithm.connection.colors
 protein1 protein2 1 0 0
 protein3 protein4 0 0 1
 protein2 protein5 0 0 1
 ```
-I can also color each vertex by some trait.
+I could also color each vertex by some trait.
 In this file format, each vertex must have an associated RGB value.
 In this case, I want to color ever human protein red, and proteins from every other species blue.

 ```
 $ awk '{print $1, $6} homology.txt  | awk '{if(NR>1)print}'`> vertex1_species.tmp